dapr/proposals/20240618-RCBS-Conversation-building-block.md

 > Note: APIs will have "Alpha1" added while in preview

-> Note: The API token is stored in context
+> Note: The API token is stored in the component

 ```proto
 // (Existing Dapr service)